Japanese porcelain vase with figures on a white background from the 20th century

 Description

-Japanese porcelain vase with figurines on a white background, decorated with shades of blue, red, and green, featuring naturalistic motifs and figures arranged along a horizontal band in the central and upper parts of the vase.
+Japanese porcelain vase with figurines on a white background, decorated with shades of blue, red, and green, featuring naturalistic motifs and figures arranged on a horizontal band in the middle and upper parts of the vase.
 On the lower and upper edges, two bands of fantastical elements decorated in blue.
-Beneath the base, a blue mark as shown in the photo.
+Beneath the base, a blue mark, as shown in the picture.
 Japan, early 20th century, in perfect condition.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+It is a nod to history, the creation, and design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

 Beautiful Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+It all originated from the reign of Napoleon, which imposed a significant resemblance and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly representative pieces of furniture designed to exude splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using dark stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-They also reflected an interest in mythology and antiquity, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the past era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance style was quite heavy and bulky, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These were quite distinctive products, but they also opened up many new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
+Lion paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially important when searching for a luxurious antique piece suitable for your interior.
+It is important to remember that in each country, furniture production was perceived differently, so each style had its unique character.
+This is especially important when searching for a luxurious antique suitable for your interior.

-The key to stylish antique furniture is originality.
-Ultimately, this is crucial from the customer’s perspective, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s compliance with the actual description and photo.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The most important aspect of stylish antique furniture is originality.
+Ultimately, this is crucial from the customer's perspective, as many counterfeit products circulate on the market.
+Luxury Products provides documentation confirming the product's compliance with the actual description and photo.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details